nodejs/nan/README.md

 <a name="api_nan_from_v8_string"></a>
 ### char* NanFromV8String(v8::Handle&lt;v8::Value&gt;[, enum node::encoding, size_t *])

 When you want to convert a V8 string to a `char*` use `NanFromV8String`.
 It is possible to define an encoding that defaults to `node::UTF8` as well as a pointer to a variable that will be assigned the number of bytes in the returned string.
-Just remember that you'll end up with an object that you'll need to `delete[]` at some point:
+On versions prior to 0.11, the `node::BINARY` and `node::BUFFER` encodings currently may not work properly yet. do not Just remember that you'll end up with an object that you'll need to `delete[]` at some point:

 ```c++
 size_t count;